Dental Night Guard for Lower Teeth

 Night guards for the upper and lower teeth can be made to address the grinding problem, but wearing both an upper and lower night guard at the same time is typically not recommended.
 In common bruxism cases, either night guard (upper or lower) will work the same way and therefore provide identical results.

 Overall, the design of your night guard will depend upon several personal factors such as your bite, comfort level and your dentist’s preference, among others.
 Traditionally, upper guards may be recommended due to the fact that they can’t easily be removed as compared to lower arches.
-Lower guards are recommended because they are more comfortable and can be used for longer than upper arches.
+Lower guards are recommended because they are sometimes more comfortable and patients may adapt to wearing the guard more easily.
 More importantly, the night guard should fit your teeth arches just right and shield your teeth and jaw from the harmful effects of unconscious teeth grinding at night.
-The best kind of night guard should cover all your teeth, which prevents shifting and changes in bite.
+The best kind of night guard should cover all your teeth and not effect your natural bite.

 The success of a night guard first depends on your ability to wear it.
 At Sentinel Mouthguards, we realize that what works for you may not work for another individual.
 Knowing this, we have implemented a satisfaction guarantee that includes changing material type, thickness and/or switching teeth arches to find which guard works best for you.
 You read that right!
 If you purchase your Sentinel Night Guard and find that it is not working for you we will work with you to explore which night guard may be best suited for your unique needs.
 Our commitment to you is 100% satisfaction.